Bigger, Better Things

 "Annie, what in the hell?
 You gotta be at least—"

 "Ten foot two, eyes of blue?"
 She drummed her manicured red fingernails on her cheek and batted her eyelashes.
 "Thanks for noticing!"
-Setting one hand on the ground, Annie slid to a seated position, grimacing as the floorboards creaked beneath her.
-Settled, Annie extended her long legs to the side, covering most of the space.
-"Okay, there we go.
-I won't even ask if you've cleaned this floor recently."
+Setting a hand on the ground, Annie slid to a seated position, grimacing as the floorboards creaked beneath her.
+Settled, Annie extended her legs to the side, covering most of the space.
+"Okay, there we go."

-Carl made a deliberate effort to shut his gaping mouth.
-"What on God's green earth happened to you?"
+Carl stared at her, his mouth agape.
+"What on God's green earth happened to you, girl?"

 "Excuse me?"
 Annie placed her hands on her waist and playfully pouted.
-"Are you saying I don't look good?"
+"You saying I don't look good?"

 Carl cleared his throat.
 "What I mean is, how did you get so bi—um, statuesque?"